udacity/CarND-MPC-Project/README.md

   * Mac: `brew install cppad`
   * Linux `sudo apt-get install cppad` or equivalent.
   * Windows: TODO.
 If you can use the Linux subsystem and follow the Linux instructions.
+* [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+This is already part of the repo so you shouldn't have to worry about it.
 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/CarND-MPC-Project/releases).